Clinical Advisory Board

 Daniel J. Lee, MD

-Dr. Lee received his BA in Biology from Columbia College in New York and his MD from the Johns Hopkins School of Medicine in Baltimore, Maryland.
-He completed his internship in the Department of Surgery and residency in the Department of Otolaryngology-Head and Neck Surgery at the Johns Hopkins Hospital in Baltimore.
-Following residency, Dr. Lee completed a research and clinical fellowship in the Johns Hopkins Center for Hearing Sciences and the Division of Otology, Neurotology, and Skull Base Surgery, Department of Otolaryngology-Head and Neck Surgery, Johns Hopkins Hospital.
-Dr. Lee has lectured extensively throughout the United States and abroad.
-Dr. Lee has co-authored over 100 basic and clinical research publications and book chapters and is the recipient of several NIH and private foundation research grants.
+Dr. Lee received his B.A. in Biology from Columbia College in New York and his M.D. from the Johns Hopkins School of Medicine in Baltimore, Maryland.
+He completed his internship in the Department of Surgery and residency in the Department of Otolaryngology-Head and Neck Surgery at Johns Hopkins Hospital.
+Following residency, Dr. Lee completed a research and clinical fellowship in the Johns Hopkins Center for Hearing Sciences and the Division of Otology, Neurotology and Skull Base Surgery at Johns Hopkins Hospital.
+Dr. Lee has lectured extensively throughout the United States and abroad, co-authored over 100 basic and clinical research publications and book chapters.
+He is the recipient of numerous NIH, Department of Defense, Swiss National Science Foundation and private foundation research grants.